quantumlib/Cirq/docs/ionq/service.md

 In addition to the `remote_host` and `api_key` there are some other options which are useful for configuring the service.
 The most useful of these are

 * `default_target`: this is a string of either `simulator` or `qpu`.
-By setting this one does not have to specify a target every time one runs a job using `run`, `create_job` or via the `sampler` interface.
+By setting this you does not have to specify a target every time you run a job using `run`, `create_job` or via the `sampler` interface.
 A helpful pattern is to create two service with defaults for the simulator and for the QPU separately.

 * `max_retry_seconds`: The API will pull with exponential backoff for completed jobs.
-By specifying this one can change the number of seconds before this retry gives up.
+By specifying this you can change the number of seconds before this retry gives up.
 It is common to set this to a very small number when, for example, wanting to fail fast, or to be set very long for long running jobs.